 Easter egg hunts at Brockhampton

 Join us for an Easter adventure at Brockhampton.
 Discover our family-friendly trail with fun activities for you to do along the way.
 Complete the trail and earn your chocolate reward at the end.
-We know how much joy our Easter egg trails bring to our visitors each year and we hope this year will be the same.
-However, we ask that you support your local property and tickets must be booked in advance.

-On the wider estate, tenant farmers the Hawkins’ lovely Hebridean sheep have lambs in springtime and by Easter are normally strong enough to venture outdoors.
+On the wider estate, tenant farmers, the Hawkins’, lovely Hebridean sheep have lambs in springtime and by Easter are normally strong enough to venture outdoors.
 Although Hebrides are very small, they are incredibly hardy and will happily stay out year-round.
 The lucky sheep here get to spend their lives grazing in the orchards and pastures, they help us maintain the land by eating problem weeds, keeping the grass down and helping trample wildflower seeds into the ground with their hooves.

 Families can enjoy following a way-marked walk on the estate when they visit this Easter.
 The woodlands in springtime are simply delightful with wildflowers, blossom and wildlife, revitalised after a long winters rest.
 The woods become a hive of activity in spring as this is mating season for many species, birds busy themselves nest building and just outside of the woods, hares begin to box.